Henrik-Franken/sudokusolver/README.md

 * Not detect the webcam -> main.py:17 ::Change Number
 * No reading of numbers -> main.py:20 ::Change to your Path

+## Limitations
+Since the OCR engine Tesseract is only available for Windows, the application is limited to computers with an installed Windows operating system (Win10+)
 ## Usage
 To use the program you need python 3.0 or higher Additionally, you need the OCR engine Tesseract to convert the numbers (https://github.com/tesseract-ocr/tesseract)